addyosmani/backbone-fundamentals/backbone-fundamentals.md

 In our simple permissions configuration, we support checking against subscription requests to establish whether they are allowed to clear.
 This enforces a flexible security layer for the application.

 To visually see how this works, consider changing say, permissions -> renderDone -> todoCounter to be false.
-This will completely disable the application from from rendering or displaying the counts component for Todo items left (because they aren't allowed to subscribe to that event notification).
+This will completely disable the application from rendering or displaying the counts component for Todo items left (because they aren't allowed to subscribe to that event notification).
 The rest of the Todo app can still however be used without issue.

 It's a very dumbed down example of the potential for application security, but imagine how powerful this might be in a large app with a significant number of visual widgets.